 Building a mobile app is a beginning, not an end.
-In order to make sure your users keep coming back to it and to attract new users, you need to add new features.
+In order to make sure your users download your app on mobile devices, use it everyday and talk it up to new users, you need to add compelling app features.

 But which new features should you add when you build your mobile app?
 Would it be better to add more social engagement, or increased multimedia?
 How can you know where to focus your work so you get the most bang for the time you spend?